MamoruHikari/postgres-family-travel-tracker/README.md

 - Tracks visited countries for each user.
 - Fetches data dynamically from a PostgreSQL database.
+- Allows adding new countries to users.
+- Allows adding new users/family members with unique colors for distinction.
 - Serves a static webpage with interactive elements using EJS.
-- Supports user sessions for personalized experiences.

 ## License